White Sox rally to knock off Yankees

 The Yankees built a 4-0 lead by scoring twice in the second and fourth.

 Didi Gregorius scored on a wild pitch and Clint Frazier followed with an RBI single to left.
-After scoring on Frazier's single, Brett Gardner made it 4-0 by lifting Ivan Nova's 3-1 fastball over the right-field fence.
+After scoring on Frazier's single in the second, Brett Gardner made it 4-0 by lifting Ivan Nova's 3-1 fastball over the right-field fence, knocking in Gleyber Torres.

 After Garcia's double made it 4-1, Anderson belted a 1-1 fastball over the center field fence to tie it.